Create Persistent Bootable USB Using Ventoy In Linux - OSTechNix

 boot CreatePersistentImg.sh log.txt tool ventoy Ventoy2Disk.sh

-Now, run the “CreatePersistentImg.sh” script to create an image with 1 GB in size, with EXT4 filesystem and with label casper-rw.
+Now, run the "CreatePersistentImg.sh" script to create a backend image file named "persistence.img" with 1 GB in size, with EXT4 filesystem and with label casper-rw.

 $ sudo sh CreatePersistentImg.sh